awslabs/kubeflow-manifests/distributions/aws/examples/cognito-rds-s3/README.md

 1. Clone the repo
 1. Create an EKS cluster and
 1. Create S3 Bucket

-## Configure Kubeflow Pipelines for RDS and S3

-Follow the [Configure Kubeflow Pipelines](../rds-s3/README.md#2-configure-kubeflow-pipelines) section from this guide to:
-1. Create an RDS instance
+1. Create RDS Instance
-2. Substitute the RDS connection strings and credentials to be used to access the db instance and S3

-## Configure Katib for RDS
+1. Configure AWS Secrets for RDS and S3
-Follow the [Configure Katib](../rds-s3/README.md#3-configure-katib) section from this guide to:
-1. Substitute the RDS connection strings and credentials to be used to access the db instance
+1. Install AWS Secrets and Kubernetes Secrets Store CSI driver

 ## Configure Custom Domain and Cognito